-- On TV and in internet posts, you may see photographs of hundreds of rattlesnakes piling out of a hole in the ground.
+- Rattlesnakes don’t form massive winter dens in the low desert.
+On TV and in internet posts, you may see photographs of hundreds of rattlesnakes piling out of a hole in the ground.
 In the hot desert areas of Arizona, this is not what they do.
 A rattlesnake den in the Phoenix or Tucson areas will usually have between 1 and 5 individuals, with some special places having a larger number.

 - If you do see a rattlesnake at your house, it’s almost certainly been there since October or so.
-This would be a good time to contact a professional or herpetological organization to investigate.
+This would be a good time to contact a professional to investigate.

 - Right now is the best time to get started on any pre-season landscaping, yard cleanup, or any other habitat-reduction methods of rattlesnake prevention.
 Don’t wait until it gets warmer.

-- The superbowl is next weekend!
+- The superbowl is soon!
 If you’re grilling, do a quick inspection under the grill island before your guests arrive.
 Stand-alone grill islands that are popular in Arizona are a popular site for denning rattlesnakes.